 - a member of the CERN personnel, or

 - a member of the Council, a committee or another subsidiary body of CERN (usually registered as External, COMT), or

 - an Industrial Liaison Officer.

-- the reason for the visit,
+- the guarantor of the visit,

-- the date and duration of the visit,
+- date and place of birth,

 - vehicle registration number if the visitor is coming by car and cannot park in the Globe car park.

 2. or by mentioning the surname, first name and e-mail address of each visitor and then submitting the form.
 In this case, the visitor(s) will receive an e-mail containing the instructions allowing them to complete the information concerning them in the visitor card request.

 N.B.
 It is strongly recommended to create your visitor card request at least two working days (48 hours) before the beginning of the visit.

 Each application may include up to 10 persons.
 In the case of a larger visit, it is recommended to create an event in Indico and follow the procedure.

 If the requestor completes the request in place of the guarantor, he must agree that the guarantor has read the terms and conditions.